Bryn Mawr College: Academics

 In 1972, the college founded a year-long post baccalaureate pre-medical program for career changers.
 The program remains one of the oldest, most prestigious, and successful in the country — with an over 98% medical school acceptance rate.

+Bryn Mawr students can also take classes and major at Haverford College through the Bi-College Consortium.
+Students can also take classes at Swarthmore College and the University of Pennsylvania through the Tri-College and the Quaker Consortium.

 Admissions

 For the Class of 2023 (enrolling fall 2019), Bryn Mawr received 3,332 applications, admitted 1,102 (30%), and enrolled 374 students.
 For the freshmen who enrolled, the middle 50% range of SAT scores was 640–740 for evidence-based reading and writing, and 650–770 for math, while the middle 50% ACT composite score range was 29–33.